NOT IN 2023 LECTIONARY

 Empowering God, through your glorious power and holiness,

-to us the strength to learn from your decrees,
+you give to us the strength to learn from your decrees,

 and respond in obedience.
-Amen
+Amen.

 (Source: Joan Stott, The Timeless Psalms)